TokenBender/playtorch/pending_ideas.md

    - Generating random numbers and samples from various distributions.
    - Using `np.random` for simulations and statistical modeling.

+8. **Vectorization in NumPy**
+   - Understanding and implementing vectorization for performance optimization.

+9. **Handling Missing Data in NumPy Arrays**
+   - Techniques for dealing with missing data in NumPy arrays.

+10. **Implementing the Moving Average for the 1D Array in NumPy**
+    - Implementing and understanding the moving average concept in NumPy.

+11. **Difference between `fliplr` and `flipud` Methods in NumPy**
+    - Understanding the differences and use cases for these methods.

 ## PyTorch

 1. **Tensors**